Apparently, it is hard for spirits to give up a

 Through the eras, styles changed.
 The beautiful, elaborate stenciling decor of the auditorium was removed or painted over several times to give the theatre a more upscale, modern, fresh look.

-The Elks Theatre was eventually turned over to the non-profit Elks Foundation, who began the long process of restoring the auditorium.
+The theatre was eventually turned over to the non-profit Elks Foundation, who began the long process of restoring the auditorium.
 With the help of a local construction company and restoration specialists, the renovation process started much like an archeology dig.

-Boatloads of paint and paper were removed from the walls, uncovering the old elaborate stenciling decor and the old ceramic squares.
-They established a workshop in the basement to restore what they found, reattaching these original squares and replicas to the walls; creating the 1905 decor.
+Boatloads of paint and paper were removed from the walls, uncovering the old elaborate stenciling and ceramic squares.
+A basement workshop was established to restore what was uncovered, reattaching original squares and replicas to the walls, recreating the 1905 decor.
 The remodeling changes made for wide screen films were undone.

 When the renovation was finished, more room was allotted for the seating of each patron on both floors.
-To give the patron even more comfort, the seating capicity in the Elks Theatre was reduced to 400..
+To give patrons even more comfort, the seating capicity was reduced to 400.

 The most amazing find was a hidden stairway that was reestablished.

-The entire 1.75 million, well done Elk Theatre restoration was completed in 2010.
-It shines in all of its 1905 splendor.
+The restoration which ended up costing $1.75 million, was completed in 2010.
+The Elks Theatre shines again in all of its 1905 splendor.

-Also returned to its rightful place was Bill, the Elk on the top of the building.
-He was removed when the building was repurposed after the Elk Lodge moved to newer quarters.
+Also returned to its rightful place was Bill, the decorative Elk at the top of the building, previously removed when the building was repurposed after the Elk Lodge moved to newer quarters.

-In 2012, Prescott sold the large building to the non-profit, The Elks Theater and Performing Arts Center (ETPAC).
+In 2012, Prescott sold the building to ETPAC.
 They came up with plans to renovate the front section of the building.
-These improvements were finished in four years; in 2016.
+These improvements were finished in 2016.

 HISTORY OF MANIFESTATIONS

-It is not surprising that there are spirits attached to the theatre, given its long history of entertaining the citizens of Prescott who have long valued its contribution to the arts in Prescott.
+It is not surprising that there are spirits attached to the theatre.
 A lot of history has happened here, including tragedy and even a bit of mayhem.

 Restoration of a building can bring back spirits who are attached to a structure because of the happy memories associated with it

-Stanley Theatre, NY (Spirits attached to this building were really happy to see their beloved place in this world being restored to its former glorious state of being).
+Stanley Theatre, NY (Spirits attached to this building were really happy to see their beloved place in this world being restored).

 Elsinore Theatre, OR (After several expensive restoration and renovation projects, the spirits of folks who loved working here, including an old owner, have enthusiastically embraced the activities of the living).

-Old Regent Theatre, MI (After its 1990 restoration brought to life its Art Deco 1930s glory, spirits made themselves known again; extremely happy to see the beauty of this place one more time).
+Old Regent Theatre, MI (After its 1990 restoration brought to life its old 1930s Art Deco glory, spirits made themselves known again; they were extremely happy to see the beauty of this place one more time).

-Elks Theatre, AZ (Past spectral patrons enjoy the shows too. along with the living patrons).
+Elks Theatre, AZ (Past spectral patrons enjoy the shows along with living patrons).

 Apparently, it seems that the old saying still applies: Once a performer, always a performer, even as a spirit!

-Old Regent Theatre, MI (Actors don’t want to get off the stage just yet).
+Old Regent Theatre, MI (Spectral actors don’t want to get off the stage just yet).

-Pittsburgh Theatre, PA (The spirit of a popular actor John Johns loved to be involved, up until this theatre was torn down in 2018.
-He may have connected to a favorite item being move to another theatre).
+Pittsburgh Theatre, PA (The spirit of a popular actor, John Johns, loved to be involved in productions, up until this theatre was torn down in 2018.
+He may have connected to a favorite item being moved to another theatre).

-Mantorville Opera House, MN (Prevalent, consistent paranormal activity point to spectral thespians who love the world of performing; even trying to encourage living thespians in their dressing rooms).
+Mantorville Opera House, MN (Prevalent, consistent paranormal activity points to spectral thespians who love the world of performing – even trying to encourage living thespians in their dressing rooms).